vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 This can be a little bit abstract, so let's see an example.

 First of all I'll define my dictionary list this way:

-    *A list of pairs (a tuple containing two values) where the first one is a string for the person name and second one is its age*
+*A list of pairs (pair: tuple containing two values) where the first one is a string for the person's name and second one is its age*

 So in C++ I would define a tuple like this